-This course focuses upon the continued professional development of the practical nursing student.
-Ethical-legal aspects of the practical nursing practice and the Nurse Practice Act/LPN for the state are examined.
-Preparation for the NCLEX-PN exam is provided.
-Employment opportunities and responsibilities are included.
-Coordinated experiences in the long-term health care setting allow the student to more fully integrate the role of the Licensed Practical Nurse as legally defined to his/her clinical practice.
+This course focuses upon continued professional development Ethical-legal aspects of practical nursing, employment opportunities and responsibilities, as well as preparation for the NCLEX-PN are included.
+Coordinated experiences in the long-term health care setting allow the student to more fully integrate the role of the Licensed Practical Nurse.
+Upon successful course completion, students will be able to apply practical nursing responsibilities as legally defined to his/her clinical practice.